 Peter Van Buren spent a year in Iraq as a State Department Foreign Service Officer serving as Team Leader for two Provincial Reconstruction Teams (PRTs).
 Now in Washington, he writes about Iraq and the Middle East at his blog, We Meant Well.
-His book, We Meant Well: How I Helped Lose the Battle for the Hearts and Minds of the Iraqi People (The American Empire Project, Metropolitan Books), will be published September, 2011.
+His first book, We Meant Well: How I Helped Lose the Battle for the Hearts and Minds of the Iraqi People, was published in 2011, and his latest book, Ghosts of Tom Joad: A Story of the #99Percent, has just been published.

 Robert MacLean, a US Air Marshal fired for allegedly leaking sensitive government documents, is just trying to get his job back.
 For the rest of us, his case has much more profound implications.